jstowers/WeddingApp/README.md

 + To Do
     * Add a .env file to save my MongoDB develop password
     * Refactor Nav bar buttons so they don't appear scrunched in other browsers
+    * Update restaurants to include Martín in Santa Fe and Mary & Tito's
+    * Update hotels to include more economical options between $95-$105
+    * Update things to do to include National Hispanic Cultural Center (Bless Me Ultima exhibition) and Indian Pueblo Cultural Center, and Balloon Rides

++ Completed
+    * Deploy _ver38_
+    * Add a config folder that separates development and production passwords/keys
+    * Fully operating dev and prod databases running with RSVPForm working in all environments

++ Completed